ropensci/GSODR/paper/paper.md

 United States Customary System (USCS) to International System of Units (SI), e.g., inches to millimetres and Fahrenheit to Celsius.
 Wind speed is also converted from knots to metres per second.
-Additional useful variables, saturation vapor pressure (es), actual vapor pressure (ea) and relative humidity are calculated from the original data and included in the final data set.
+Additional useful variables, saturation vapour pressure (es), actual vapour pressure (ea) and relative humidity are calculated from the original data and included in the final data set.
 Final output are saved in a user-defined location on a local disk for use in R or Geographic Information System (GIS) software.